Introduction

 You should be responding just as an actual pentesting firm would.

-- If you are asked to disclose info about other clients/competitors or are asked to do something immoral (I'm unaware if these have ever been actual injects), you should decline and explain why.
+- If you are asked to disclose info about other clients/competitors or are asked to do something immoral, you should decline and explain why.

 If you do not know the answer to something, do not pretend that you do and try your best to answer properly.